Networking Step by Step

 Create a Contact List.
-Networking opportunities occur on a daily basis and can include a brief conversation with someone on an elevator to an arranged meeting with a professional.
-Begin by identifying all the people whom you come in contact with through your activities.
+Networking opportunities occur on daily and can include a brief conversation with someone on an elevator to an arranged meeting with a professional.
+Begin by identifying all the people you interact with through your activities.
 (These can include: friends, family members, advisors, faculty, club/organization members and more!)

 - Set Goals.
 Before you contact anyone, think about why you are connecting, and what you want to learn.
 Are you looking for information about different careers so you can choose your career path?
 Or are you looking for people working in a specific organization or career field to gain more information for your job search?
 Or are you seeking a specific job (e.g., government speech writing) or are you wondering how you might apply a particular skill set (e.g., foreign language skills)?
 Be mindful of your time and remember that quality versus quantity is important.

 - Research and Prepare Questions.
-Many networking opportunities will be planned and you have the opportunity to research the company, person, or event.
-In these situations, Identify and describe your interests, goals, and skills so you can develop questions and your contacts can provide you with relevant advice or refer you to a useful contact or resource.
+Many networking opportunities will be planned, giving you the opportunity to research the company, person, or event.
+In these situations, Identify and describe your interests, goals, and skills so you can develop questions contacts can provide you with relevant advice or refer you to a useful contact or resource.
 These interactions whether virtual or in person could last minutes to hours, so it’s helpful to have questions prepared to make the most of the informational interviews.
-More information can be found using these resources: [link to Networking Module in Canvas and the Informational Interview page]
+More information and sample questions and templates can be found using Canvas pages on networking and informational interviewing.

 - Develop Your Personal (or Elevator) Pitch.
-Your self-introduction is often called an “elevator pitch” or “elevator pitch,” because you should imagine that you are stuck in an elevator with someone and you need to tell them about yourself and pique their interest before they get off.
+Your self-introduction is often called your “personal pitch” or “elevator pitch,” because you should imagine that you are in an elevator with someone and you need to tell them about yourself and pique their interest before they get off.
 Think about how you can use this short period of time to not only introduce yourself but also convey something about who you are, what you do, and what you offer.

-- Immediately After The Interaction.
-Take a minute after your conversation to make a few notations about the conversation and the person on their business card.
-Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand written note) acknowledging that the information the interview gave you is important.
+- Immediately After the Interaction.
+Take a minute after your conversation to make a few notes about the conversation and the person.
+Keep track of your contacts, details of the interactions, and notes on your conversation and next steps.
+Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand-written note) acknowledging that the information the interview gave you is important.

 - Evaluate the Conversation/Event.
 Reflect on the conversation/event to determine what you learned from this interaction.
 Did it meet your goals and objectives?
 Did you come away with answers to most of your questions?
 Did you get additional contact names?
 Did you make yourself memorable (in a positive way)?